web-padawan/pack/README.md

 * Anyway, routing in that case is likely to be available only in `hash` mode.<br>
 * Before running `pack:rename` please make sure that you don't have some files opened in your IDE.<br>
 Leaving them opened might break magic of `renamer` (at least in Sublime).<br>
-* For transpiling ES2015, [es2015-without-strict](https://github.com/fancyboynet/babel-preset-es2015-without-strict) preset is used.
+* For transpiling ES2015, [es2015-without-strict](https://github.com/fancyboynet/babel-preset-es2015-without-strict) preset is used.<br>
 The reason is a bug in [web-animations-next-lite.min.js](https://github.com/web-animations/web-animations-next/issues/402) used by `neon-animated-pages`.
 It doesn't work in strict mode.<br>

 For any ideas, feel free to email me at [serguey.kulikov@gmail.com](mailto:serguey.kulikov@gmail.com)